yash-ops22/AWS-Project2/README.md

 # Step 5:

-Creating the Cloudfront from the S3 bucket
+Creating the Cloudfront from the S3 bucket...

     resource "aws_cloudfront_distribution"  "amazoncloudfront" {